CAA will be implemented in West Bengal: BJP's Suvendu | Politics

 - India

-''Matua community members will also be given citizenship,'' Adhikari said at the public meeting.
+''Matua community members will also be given citizenship,'' Adhikari said at the public meeting on Saturday.

-The Narendra Modi government at the Centre had ''fulfilled one of its promises by abrogating Article 370 in Kashmir after winning the 2019 Lok Sabha elections'', Adhikari claimed. ''Similarly, the BJP will fulfil its promise about CAA implementation....the central government does not believe in taking away rights of anyone.
-Our PM does not believe in divisive politics,'' the BJP leader said.
-A politically significant community, the Matuas are split into the BJP and TMC camps.
-Members of the Matua community, who make for a large chunk of the state’s Scheduled Caste population, had been migrating to West Bengal since the 1950s, primarily due to religious persecution in erstwhile East Pakistan and then Bangladesh.

-Union Minister and BJP MP from Bongaon Shantanu Thakur said the CAA will be ''a reality in West Bengal and the Narendra Modi government is committed to realising the goal''.
+Union Minister and BJP MP from Bongaon Shantanu Thakur also said the CAA will be ''a reality in West Bengal, and the Narendra Modi government is committed to realising the goal''.

-TMC leader and senior West Bengal minister Firhad Hakim said the BJP is playing with the CAA before the 2023 panchayat polls and the 2024 Lok Sabha elections with ''an eye on vote bank politics''.
+Meanwhile, TMC leader and senior West Bengal minister Firhad Hakim said the BJP is “playing” with the CAA card before the 2023 panchayat polls and the 2024 Lok Sabha elections with ''an eye on vote-bank politics''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)